← The best-of-three explorer · All stories

 Every title, year by year

-242024 Australian OpenLoses the final to Daniil Medvedev (3-6 3-6 6-4 6-4 6-3) — the title changes hands.Lost
+242024 Australian OpenLoses the final on the actual scoreline (3-6 3-6 6-4 6-4 6-3), but Daniil Medvedev wouldn’t have reached it either — the title vanishes.Lost

 242024 US OpenTitle held — survives best-of-three.Kept